mtCarto/workshops/tutorials/lidarkml/src/index.rst

 .. image:: ./img/lidar_area.jpg
    :width: 98%

-The `NOAA data directory <http://www.csc.noaa.gov/htdata/lidar1_z/geoid12a/data/1171/>`_ includes all the files as well as a shape file that provides a spatial index of where each file is.
+Search the `NOAA data registry <https://coast.noaa.gov/dataregistry/search/collection>`_ for Medford - Coastal Topographic (click Download -> Data File(s)) dataset which includes all the files as well as a shape file that provides a spatial index of where each file is.

-The file we are going to use covers both a residential and commercial area of Medford.
+ **Download** LIDAR file `20090429_42122c8225_ld_p23.laz <http://www.csc.noaa.gov/htdata/lidar1_z/geoid12a/data/1171/20090429_42122c8225_ld_p23.laz>`_ now.
+This file covers both a residential and commercial area of Medford.

 .. image:: ./img/lidar_tile.jpg
    :width: 98%

-**Download** LIDAR file `20090429_42122c8225_ld_p23.laz <http://www.csc.noaa.gov/htdata/lidar1_z/geoid12a/data/1171/20090429_42122c8225_ld_p23.laz>`_ now.

 .. note::